royward/pseudo-double/README.md

 pseudo-double has been tested with gcc/g++, clang and Visual C++.

-There are two non-standard features that are compiler specific and might need to be adjusted for other compilers (there are compiler dependent definitions on line ~70 of pseudu_double.h:
+There are two non-standard features that are compiler specific and might need to be adjusted for other compilers (there are compiler dependent definitions on line ~70 of pseudo_double.h:

 ### 128 bit signed/unsigned integer operations

 gcc/g++/clang uses __int128 tto implement the internal functions multu64hi, mults64hi and divs64hi.
-Visual C++ uses intrinsics these.
+Visual C++ uses intrinsics for these.
 These functions are required for multiplication, division, pow and atan2.

 ### Count leading zeros